becem-gharbi/nuxt-naiveui/docs/composables/useNaiveColorMode.md

 # useNaiveColorMode

-This universal composable is intended for handling colorMode state and preference.
+This universal composable is intended for handling color mode state and preference.

-The colorMode state can either be `light` or `dark` and its exposed via `colorMode` property.
+The color mode can either be `light` or `dark` and is exposed via the `colorMode` state.

-The colorMode can be controlled in two ways:
+The color mode can be controlled in two ways:

 - Preference, the colorMode is set globally.
-The exposed `colorModePreference` property can be used for that with fallback to `naiveui.colorModePreference` config option.
+The exposed `colorModePreference` property can be used for that with a fallback to `naiveui.colorModePreference` config option.

 ```ts
 const { colorModePreference } = useNaiveColorMode();